TobiasVanDyk/Raspberry-Pi-PC-PSU-Desktop-Computer-with-a-Hard-Disk-Drive-and-Fan-and-Switch/STL/Readme 3DCases.txt

 (4) The Pimoroni NVME base needs 4 x 10mm nylon standoffs to give the Pi5 the correct height.
 Mount it on four washers between the NVME-base and the bottom of the case at the same height as the M2 screw holding the NVME drive down.
+The case is wide enough that the entire vertical assembly - from the NVME-base + RPi5 + Hat/Fan - can be done outside the case and then dropped into the bottom case.